KCMinchakpu/REL333/README.md

 # REL333
 Welcome to My REL 333: Teachings of the Living Prophets Website.
-On this site, you will find my projects that include my Capstone Practicum, which involves my Learning, Listening, walking in the Covenant Path ...
+On this site, you will find my projects that include my Capstone Practicum, which involves my Learning, Listening, Walking in the Covenant Path as I learn from the teachings of Living Prophets and Apostles, listening to their Voices, and following in their footsteps as they follow Christ.
+You are personally welcome.
+This is my Summary, Reflection or Position Statement, and Collection of favourite quotes from the Teachings of the Apostles, and Living Prophets.